WSO2 API Manager for VMware Tanzu (Beta)

 API development is generally done by someone who understands the technical aspects of the API, such as the interfaces, documentation, and versions.
 API management is generally done by someone who understands the business aspects of the APIs.

 In most business environments, API development is a responsibility that is distinct from API publication and management.
-WSO2 API Manager for Pivotal Platform provides a web interface called WSO2 API Publisher for API development and management.
+WSO2 API Manager for VMware Tanzu provides a web interface called WSO2 API Publisher for API development and management.
 It is a structured UI designed for API creators to develop, document, scale, and version APIs, while also facilitating more API management-related tasks such as publishing an API, monetizating it, analyzing statistics, and promoting.

 The API Store web application provides a collaborative interface for API publishers to host and advertise their APIs while also allowing for API consumers to self register, discover, evaluate, subscribe to and use, secure, protected, and authenticated APIs.

 A runtime backend component (API proxy) developed using WSO2 ESB.
 API Gateway secures, protects, manages, and scales API calls.
 It intercepts API requests, applies policies such as throttling and security using handlers, and manages API statistics.
 Upon validation of a policy, the Gateway passes web service calls to the backend exposed through the API Manager.
 If the service call is a token request, the Gateway passes it directly to the Key Manager.
 This component is horizontally scalable.
 It is possible to scale up to 20 Gateway nodes.